-- 1. Explain your academic strengths and weaknesses.
-Are there any items or trends on your transcript you think need explanation?
-Please explain here. - 2.
-If you were to choose three or four adjectives that get at the core essence of who you are, what would they be and why? - 3.
-Which of your activities/accomplishments are you the most proud of and why? - 4.
-How have you contributed to your school or community? - 5.
-What is the most important thing you want the colleges to know about you? - 6.
-What is your greatest passion in life? - 7.
-Have there been any personal challenges that you have overcome? - 8.
-What is your desired major or career interest and why? - 9.
-What was your senior service and what did you learn about yourself?
+Stude lent: Date: 1.
+Will you (or a sibling) be the first in your immediate family to attend and graduate from a four year college or university?
+2. Explain your academic strengths and weaknesses.
+Are there any items or trends on your trar think need explanation?
+What have you learned about yourself as a student?
+Name a few thi helped you learn or overcome a weakness.
+3. If you were to choose three or four adjectives that get at the core essence of who you are, wheel they be and why ? nat would 4.
+Which of your activities/accomplishments are you the most proud of and why?
+These can be accomplishments outside of JHS, academic or nonacademic.
+5. How have you contributed to your school or community?
+Have you ever functioned as a leaded Describe. er?
+6. Why is going/attending college important to you?
+7. What is your desired major or career interest and why ?
+What is the most important thing you colleges to know about you? want the 8.
+List challenges you overcame during the pandemic.
+9. How have you changed since being a freshman?
+Provide an example and description about have grown. how you 10. .
+Have there been any personal challenges that you have overcome?
+Please explain.

-\SAMPLE SHEET\
+SAMPLE SHEET

-Sample of Parent Brag Sheet
+Sample of Parent / Guardian Brag Sheet

-\Must Complete Form in Naviance Student\
+Must Complete Form in Naviance Student

-If your son is applying to a college outside of the community college, state college or UC college system he will need a letter of recommendation from his counselor and at least one teacher.
-The best way for counselors to gather information from you regarding your son is to complete this form in Naviance Student.
+If your student is applying to a college outside of the community college, CSU or UC college system he will need a letter of recommendation from his counselor and at least one teacher.
+The best way for counselors to gather information from you regarding your student is to complete this form in Naviance Student.

-Parent Brag Sheet for: What do you consider to be the outstanding accomplishments of your son during the past three to four years?
+Parent / Guardian Brag Sheet for: (first and last name of student) 1.
+What do you consider your student's most outstanding accomplishment during high school?
 Why did you select these as most important?
-In what areas has your son shown the most development and growth during the past three to four years?
-3. What do you consider to be your son's outstanding personality traits?
-Can you provide an example of these?
-4. If you had to describe your son in three to five adjectives, what would they be and why?
-5. Are there any unusual or personal circumstances which have affected your son's educational experiences or personal experiences?
-Parent Signature:
+(Also consider non-academic accomplishments outside of JHS).
+2. In what areas has your student shown the most development and growth during the past three to four years?
+Use an example showing maturity whether at home, school, or in the community.
+3. What do you consider to be your student's outstanding personality traits?
+Please provide an example.
+What sets your student apart from other applicants?
+4. If you had to describe your student in three to five adjectives, what would they be and why?
+5. Are there any unusual or personal circumstances, which have affected your student's educational experiences or personal experiences?
+If possible, please address the impact.